 Exploring the Path of Least Resistance Lessons in Home Education

-As I listened to my son-in-law teaching the grandchildren about electricity, I remembered what my electrical engineer father taught me about the path of least resistance and real life.
+As I listened to my son-in-law teaching the science of electricity to my grandchildren, I remembered what my electrical engineer father taught me about the path of least resistance and real life.
 He loved anything having to do with electricity.
 Yes, I really, really, really wanted to shout out the answers to the grandchildren’s homeschool science questions, but I resisted–and it wasn’t the path of least resistance for me.

-As I understand it, given a choice electricity will flow in the path of least resistance.
+Back to my father and his love of electricity: as I understand it when given a choice, the electrical current will flow in the path of least resistance.
 Daddy told me that people did the same thing—choosing the easiest path.
-It isn’t always the best life choice either.
-The right and best path isn’t always the easiest way to go. #LifeLesson
+It isn’t always the best life choice, either.
+The right and best path isn’t always the fastest way to go. #LifeLesson

 What Does This Have To Do With Homeschooling?